kmacdon/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Kevin is a Data Scientist at 84.51 on the Pharmacy team.
-He has experience in R, Python, C++, and SQL and has applied these skills in projects including Bayesian Modeling, Machine Learning, and Statistical Analysis and Modeling.
+Kevin is a Senior Data Scientist at 84.51 on the Collaborative Cloud team.
+He has experience with automation, statistical measurement, and creation of reusable code and data assets using R, python, and SQL.